robfatland/pythonbytes/1dca/README2.md

 `def` line.

+The *name* of the function acts like a command.
+Who gives this command? *You* do by writing that *name* into other parts of your program.

+Another way to say this:
-The function is called by *name* by other code.
-When it is called: The code in the *body* of the function runs.
+The function is called by *name* by other lines of code, lower down in the program.
+When the function is called: The code in the *body* of the function runs.
+It does stuff.
 In our case this function will do what the name says: It will draw some dots.
 So what are the *arguments* `c` and `time`?
 We get to decide that later.
 (This is a bit like taking apart a car to figure out how it works.)

-To summarize: The `DrawDots` function will be used later in the program as a little unit of code that does a particular task.
+To summarize: The `DrawDots()` function will be used later in the program as a little unit of code that does a particular task.
 Functions are commonly used to bundle up code in a sensible way.
-They can often but called by different parts of a program but in our case we just need to call this function once.
+They can often be called by different parts of a program but in our case we just need to call this function once.

 ### What do the lines of code in the function do?

 We will come back to this later in more detail.
 Briefly:

 `(1)` The first line of code gives the function a name and declares two variables `c` and `time` that come into play when the body of the function runs.